 The Level 2 Mountain Bike Leadership Award enables experienced mountain bikers to safely guide others on off-road terrain, thus spreading the bug that we all know, is impossible to shake.

-The Level 2 Mountain Bike Leadership Award is ideal for anyone with experience in mountain biking, who is either working or looking to work in the outdoor sector or simply has a personal interest in gaining all the information needed to go out on their mountain bike, be safe and have fun.
-The majority of the training is practical and takes place out on the trail in some of the best MTB areas in the UK.
+The Level 2 Mountain Bike Leadership Award is the entry point for most aspirant mountain bike leaders, enabling qualified leaders to use their experience to safely guide others on off-road terrain.
+The award is ideal for anyone with experience in mountain biking, who is either working in the outdoor sector, volunteering at a club or simply has a personal interest in gaining additional skills.
+These skills can be used to go out on a mountain bike, be safe and have fun.

-A practical assessment will follow after a consolidation period of approximately six weeks allowing sufficient time for you to hone all those new skills and knowledge you have obtained during training.
+Following registration for the award, learners book a two-day training course with a British Cycling accredited provider.
+A one-day practical assessment will follow after a consolidation period agreed with your tutor.
+This allows sufficient time for you to hone all those new skills and knowledge you have obtained during training.

 The course covers a wide variety of topics including:

-- Planning and delivery of rides that are appropriate for your group.
+- planning and delivery of appropriate rides or your group

 Dates and venues